 In a build-to-suit exchange, the EAT will acquire and hold title to the developing replacement property and then convey title to you when the property is completed and you’ve disposed of your relinquished property.

 These are just a few of many reasons to do a reverse 1031 exchange.
 Reverse exchanges offer you a variety of benefits over traditional exchanges.
 However, they also have more steps and require more time and effort in most cases.
-If you’re thinking about conducting a reverse 1031 exchange and need some assistance navigating this type of transaction, contact CWS Capital Partners.
-We have decades of experience working with 1031 exchanges and can help ensure your transaction goes smoothly.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.